brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 }
 ```

-`f3` declares a variable, `y`, binds a value, and returns a reference to that value.
-The key difference is that `y` goes out of scope when the function body closes and therefore `f3` does not compile:
+`f3` declares a variable, `y`, binds a value, and returns a borrow of that value.
+The key difference is that `y` goes out of scope when the function body closes introducing UaF and therefore `f3` does not compile:

 ```rust
 error[E0597]: `y` does not live long enough